QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 # WTF! plugin for SonarQube
-The "What the fuck!"
-(WTF!) plugin for [SonarQube](http://www.sonarqube.org) allows developers to report issues usually not seen by SonarQube but which should be taken into consideration when evaluating a project's technical debt.
+The WTF! plugin for [SonarQube](http://www.sonarqube.org/) allows developers to report issues usually not seen by SonarQube but which should be taken into consideration when evaluating a project's technical debt.

 ## Rationale